Safarveisi/cd-with-argocd/README.md

 Use the external ip of the load balander to access the UI.

-Argo CD continuously monitors the `master` branch and automatically updates the Kubernetes deployments based on the manifest files located in the `manifests` directory.
+Argo CD continuously monitors the `master` branch and automatically updates the Kubernetes deployments based on the manifest files located in the `manifests-argocd` directory.

 ##### Successful deployment
 ![Successful deployment](./successful_deployment.png)